206cc/ZeroBETH/README.md

 ZeroBETH is equipped with the NJ5 YZC-133 50kg Load Cell by default.
 If you are using a 20kg Load Cell, please switch to the 20kg setting from the engineering menu.

 > [!CAUTION]
-> Please note that the maximum tension for the 20kg Load Cell should not exceed 45lb, as this may cause permanent damage.
+> Please note that the maximum tension for the 20kg Load Cell should not exceed 40lb, as this may cause permanent damage.

 ### Sliding Platform

 ZeroBETH is designed to work with the SGX 1610 sliding platform.
 With the new stepper motor driver program, it supports tension up to 70lb or more when used with the 1610 screw sliding platform.

+### Heatsink

+Since the Wi-Fi module of the Pico 2W is integrated within the CPU, tests have shown that when the CPU temperature exceeds 60°C, the Wi-Fi may become unstable.
+To improve cooling efficiency, it is recommended to install a heatsink.
+When the temperature exceeds 60°C, the system will automatically disable the Wi-Fi function.
+To reactivate it, please go to the menu and manually restart the Wi-Fi.

-### PCB Version
+### Main PCB and Button PCB
 To upgrade to ZeroBETH, simply replace the main board and button board from PicoBETH EP6.

 ![img_pcb1](docs/img_pcb1.jpg)